How to Use Home Equity to Your Advantage

 Whether you use a cash-out refinance, home equity loan, or HELOC, re-investing the cash in home improvements is one of the best ways to generate a return on your investment.

-The average American has around $5,300 in credit card debt.
-These debts typically come with sky-high interest rates — often 18% or higher.
+The average American has around $6,730 in credit card debt.
+These debts typically carry double-digit interest rates with average APRs exceeding 20.68%.

 Fortunately, mortgage loans offer much lower interest rates.
-In many cases, borrowers can get rates as low as 3% (or even better if their credit score is stellar).
+In many cases, borrowers can get rates as low as mid-6% (especially when using a buydown).

 This is known as a ‘debt consolidation refinance.’
 It can significantly reduce your monthly payments and save a lot of money in the long run, if done right.
 You simply: